Blackbird.AI CEO: ‘COVID-19 is the Olympics of disinformation’

 In the past few weeks, many of the leading online platforms have attempted to clamp down on the information warfare their services have enabled.
 To direct users toward helpful sites, many of them now place links to reputable scientific or government sources at the top of feeds or in search results.

 And they’ve implemented other tactics in an attempt to turn the tide.
 Pinterest has been highlighting verified health advice, while Facebook gave unlimited free advertising to the World Health Organization.
-And Google has announced it will invest $6.5 million to fight misinformation.
+Meanwhile, Google has announced it will invest $6.5 million to fight misinformation.

 Still, voice assistants like Alexa and Google Assistant are struggling to respond to questions about COVID-19.
 To address the onslaught of erroneous information online, the U.K. has established a disinformation rapid response team.
 Today, an EU official blasted players like Google, Facebook, and Amazon for continuing to make money from fake news and disinformation.